 - Choose the size in your printer settings before hitting print.

 - Do not “scale” or adjust the percentage to get the best results.

-We’ve got more to offer so be sure to check out more Free Bullet Journal Printables and save it to Pinterest so you’ll always be able to find it!
+We’ve got more to offer so be sure to check out more Free Bullet Journal Printables for more ideas!